 Quality is critical to our success: it is integral to and underpins all of our processes.
 We manage our activities and associated resources as a series of planned processes to produce the right assembly, at the right time and with minimum wastage.

-Our individual processes are structured into a documented quality management system, known as our business management system (BMS), which meets the requirements for BS EN 9001:2015.
+Our individual processes are structured into a documented quality management system, known as our business management system (BMS), which meets the requirements for BS EN 9001:2015 and BS EN ISO 13485:2016.
 We are committed to the continuous improvement of the products and services we provide, whilst also driving forward the effectiveness of our BMS.

 Our management team drives compliance with all statutory, regulatory, legislative and contractual requirements — and we provide an internal environment in which our people are fully involved in achieving our quality objectives.

 EMS always offers automated optical inspection (AOI) of all SMT components and production batches — including component package recognition, part number check and solder joint inspection.
 Inspection is carried out to IPC-A-610 Class 2 as standard, with Class 3 available on request.

 Quality is integral to all our processes; we believe that it is critical to the success of our business.
 The key elements of our approach to Quality are based on the following Quality Principles: